 2. Strong Catalyst

 Strong catalysts are almost always behind a big move of a momentum stock.
 The best catalyst is an earnings catalyst, because it has the attention of investors on all time horizons.
-Other catalysts like FDA approval, analysts upgrades, and other guidance related catalysts.
+Other catalysts like FDA approval, analysts upgrades, and other guidance related catalysts are good as well.
 Some catalysts you want to stay away from are buyouts, buyout rumors, or any other type of rumor that is nothing concrete.

 3. History of Making Big Moves

 If a stock has made big moves before, it is likely to do so again if it breaks out or has big news.
-You should always look at the past 12-24 months on the daily chart and look for times it has had a big green daily candle.
+You should always look at the past 12-24 months on the daily chart and look for times it has had big green daily candles on high relative volume.
 If it has happened before, it is likely to happen again.
 For information about how to play momentum stocks, check out this article.

 Liquidity is essential for any stock that you trade.
 If you cannot enter and exit at the prices you want to you will lose a lot of money in slippage.
 You want to see an average daily volume of at least a million shares on the stocks you’re looking to day trade.
 Intraday patterns do not play out as well on illiquid stocks either.